-Capital grants and contributions increased by \$231,000 due to the recognition of a federal grant award expended on behalf of the Road Commission by the Michigan Department of Transportation, related to infrastructure improvements administered by the State.
+Capital grants and contributions decreased by \$231,000 due to the recognition of a federal grant award and expended in 2020 on behalf of the Road Commission by the Michigan Department of Transportation, related to infrastructure improvements administered by the State.
+No similar amounts were recognized in 2021.